OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

-# Identification of Global Workout Trends and Popular Training Types
+# Conducting Market Analysis of Global Workout Trends

 ## Table of Contents